guanqun-yang/wordpress/_posts/2023-11-06-talk-notes-dcai.md

 # Overview

 The following notes are the data-centric AI IAP course notes from MIT; [Independent Activities Period (IAP)](https://elo.mit.edu/iap/) is a special four-week semester of MIT.
+The standard time for each lecture is 1 hour.

 # Lecture 1 - Data-Centric AI vs. Model-Centric AI